 The soap also helps to break down the surface tension of the water, allowing it to spread more easily across the surface of the caulk.
 This reduces friction and allows the caulk to glide more easily, resulting in a smoother and more professional-looking finish.

-Additionally, misting the caulk bead and your fingertip with the soapy water helps to prevent the caulk from sticking to your fingers or other surfaces, which can lead to messy or uneven results.
+Misting the caulk bead and your fingertip with soapy water prevents the caulk from sticking to your fingers or surfaces, which can lead to uneven results.

 Further Reading